benjr70/Smart-Smoker-V2/docs/Device Service/index.md

 ### Serial port

-This stuff can be found in the serial.service.ts. if you go there it probs tells you what you need <br>
+This stuff can be found in the `serial.service.ts`. if you go there it probs tells you what you need <br>
-defaults to `/dev/ttyUSB0` port
+defaults to `/dev/ttyS0` port, this is the port for the Pi's RX and Tx pins.

 ### Websocket